 There was a significant difference in pre-post tests in knowledge, behavior, and exit survey among participants, indicating that peer educators are able to teach their peers effectively.
 Although not significant, peer educators' teaching accuracy score was high and improved consistently.
 Eighty-three of participants like or very much liked to be taught by their peers.
 Findings from this study showed great potential in having adolescents teach their peers as effectively as older educators.

 Keller, Sylvia D., "Validation of Peer-Teaching-Peer Paraprofessional Model in Teen Parenting Nutrition Education" (2009).
 All Graduate Theses and Dissertations.
-Paper 390.
+390.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .